FlexMeasures/flexmeasures/documentation/index.rst

-Using FlexMeasures benefits operators as well as asset owners, by allowing or automation, insight, autonomy and profit sharing.
+Using FlexMeasures benefits operators as well as asset owners, by allowing for automation, insight, autonomy and profit sharing.
 For more on benefits, consult :ref:`benefits`.

 FlexMeasures is compliant with the `Universal Smart Energy Framework (USEF) <https://www.usef.energy/>`_.